muratk3n/thirdwave/en/2019/05/confstats.md

 ### GDELT, Troop Deployments

 Filtering on CAMEO code 154 (military deployment), attempting to extract geoloc from the text itself, and filtering for the word 'troop' in the URL.
+No regional filtering, we attempt to find worldwide deployments, by all countries.

 [Script](confstat-milmob.py)